JoAplon/Personal-Blog/README.md

 WHEN I click the light mode/dark mode toggle,
 THEN the page content's styles update to reflect the selection.❤️ WHEN I click the "Back" button,
-THEN I am redirected back to the landing page where I can input more blog entries.☀️ WHEN I view the main content,
+THEN I am redirected back to the landing page where I can input more blog entries.❤️ WHEN I view the main content,
 THEN I am presented with a list of blog posts that are pulled from localStorage.☀️ WHEN I view localStorage,